AguaClara/Textbook/Filtration/EStaRS_Design.rst

   A_{BwBranchEst}  = \frac{Q_{FiBw}}{2N_{FiBwBranch}}

 If it seems like these processes are 1. similar and 2. circular in their logic, you are correct on both counts!
 The determination of PR for backwash and forward filtration follows the same steps, the only difference is with the flows and conditions required.
 It seems circular because the initial calculations are done on guesses, if these guesses weren't made solving for other quantities couldn't be done.
 The step where the trunk calculations are resolved for the branch conditions mainly acts to assess if the initial guesses were reasonable, and corrects the error in the guess, though of course the initial guess could've been correct!
-Running the final values back through the entire process should yield the same results meaning the iteration found a solution.
+Running the final values back through the entire process should yield the same results meaning the check was valid.

 Manifold Pipe Lengths
 ======================